TYPO3/Fluid/Documentation/Usage/Structure.rst

 need to be provided to the partial when it is used.

 ..  note::
-    When referring to these files, the names are used with a uppercase starting letter (i.e., the name of the type).
+    When referring to these files, the names are used with an uppercase starting letter (i.e., the name of the type).
 When referring to any file containing Fluid, the term "templates" is sometimes used (i.e., lowercase starting letter), and in this case refers to all of the above types as a group.